guomaimang/Magic-Vaccine/README.md

-# The spread of COVID-19 with and without vaccine in xxx
+# The spread of COVID-19 with and without vaccine

 ## Introduction